visit-dav/visit/src/doc/data_into_visit/SiloFormat.rst

 Before you can build a program that uses Silo_, you must locate the Silo_ header and library files.
 Silo_ is distributed as part of VisIt_ binary distributions but is installed in those distributions differently than it would be if it was installed as a stand-alone package.
 For example, in Linux distros, the library file, ``libsiloh5.so`` (or ``libsilo.so`` for non-HDF5 based Silo), is in the VisIt_ installation's ``<version>/<arch>/lib`` directory and the header file, ``silo.h``, is in the VisIt_ installation's ``<version>/<arch>/include/silo`` directory.
-A link to the most up-to-date version of the Silo_ library's source code can be found on `Silo's Github site <https://github.com/LLNL/Silo/releases>`_.
+A link to the most up-to-date version of the Silo_ library's source code can be found on `Silo's GitHub site <https://github.com/LLNL/Silo/releases>`_.

 Once you download the Silo_ source code, building and installing it is usually only a matter of running its ``configure`` script and running ``make``.
 You can even use the ``build_visit`` script from the `VisIt Web site <https://github.com/visit-dav/visit/releases>`_ to build Silo_ with support for HDF5.